juanes213/DeepLearning_Exam/README.md

 ### 3. **Modeling**
    - **Feature Engineering**: Conversion of SMILES strings into features usable by machine learning models.
-   - **Model Training**: Application of machine learning algorithms to predict the binding affinities.
+   - **Model Training**: Application of MLP algorithm to predict the binding affinities.
    - **Evaluation**: The trained model is evaluated using metrics like accuracy, precision, and recall.

 ### 4. **Results and Discussion**